In campaign swing, Biden focuses on incumbent Democrats - WTOP News

 The president on Saturday will head to Pennsylvania to campaign with Obama for Democratic gubernatorial candidate Josh Shapiro and Democratic Senate candidate John Fetterman.

-Associated Press writers Morgan Lee in Santa Fe, N.M., Michael R. Blood in San Juan Capistrano, Calif., and Sara Burnett in Chicago contributed to this report.
+Associated Press writers Morgan Lee in Santa Fe, New Mexico; Michael R. Blood in San Juan Capistrano, California, and Sara Burnett in Chicago contributed to this report.
+Collin Binkley and Chris Megerian in Washington also contributed.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.